-- Be at least 17 years of age - Have competed the 10th grade in a public school or its equivalent - Have committed no acts or crimes constituting grounds for denial of licensure under Section 480 of the Business and Professions Code - Have completed 1500 hours in a Board Approved School of Barbering - Submit to The Board of Barbering and Cosmetology a completed "Barber Application Examination and Initial Licensing Fee" form.
+- Have committed no acts or crimes constituting grounds for denial of licensure under Section 480 of the Business and Professions Code - Have completed 1500 hours in a Board Approved School of Barbering - Submit to The Board of Barbering and Cosmetology a completed "Barber Application Examination and Initial Licensing Fee" form.
 If Pre-Applying at 75% of course completion, you will submit the completed "Pre-Application for Barber Examination and Initial Licensing Fee" form with the fee of \$134.00.